ismailceylan/restorm/README.md

 ```

 ## Filtering Resources
-To list specific resources, we add filters with `where` method to accomplish this.
+To list specific resources, we add filters with `where` and various methods like `whereNull`, `whereNotNull`, `whereBetween`, `whereNotBetween`, `whereIn`, `whereNotIn` to accomplish this.

+All the alternative methods listed above are implemented by `where` method under the hood.

 We can directly filter represented resources by models: